-ACC 101 Principles of Accounting I 3 hrs.
-College Algebra
+ACC 101 Principles of Accounting I 3.
+MAT 113 College Algebra 3.

 A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
 The minimum total number of credit hours required for the AA or AS degree is 64.